-- A. With the door in place, position the operating channels according to the shop drawings, and temporarily fasten them with clamps. - B. Make sure the side seals on the operating channels are touching the door so that no light can shine through, but not so hard against it that the seals are compressed. - C. Adjust the operating channels, not the door, if the seals allow light to shine through.
+A. With the Brass brushing and the loose cable thimble in the rail, stand the rail up and slide the rail onto the top axle.
+Position the rail to where the side seals on the operating channels are touching the door so that no light can shine through, but not so hard against it that the seals are compressed.

+E. Adjust the operating channels, not the door, if the seals allow light to shine through.

-2. Route the cables
+2. Routing the cables